udaparts/socketpro/bin/README.md

 Here is the list of libraries according to sub directory name:

-- dotnet ===>> SocketPro adapter for .NET development on all window and linux platforms with either Visual studio, monodevelop or other IDE tools
+- dotnet ==>> SocketPro adapter for .NET development on all window and linux platforms with either Visual studio, monodevelop or other IDE tools
-- free_services ===>> A directory for an array of SocketPro pre-compiled components with opened source codes for their implementations
+- free_services ==>> A directory for an array of SocketPro pre-compiled components with opened source codes for their implementations
+- gspa ==>> SocketPro adapter for Golang
-- java ===>> A pre-compiled SocketPro adapter for Java cross-platform development
+- java ==>> A pre-compiled SocketPro adapter for Java cross-platform development
 - js ==> SocketPro adapters for browser JavaScript and Node.js
 - linux ==> Native libraries for four linux variants, CentOS/Redhat/Fedora, OpenSUSE, Debian and Ubuntu/Mint
 - spa ==> SocketPro adapter for Python version 2.7 or later